Submitty/Submitty/.setup/ansible/roles/submitty_course_add_instructor/README.md

 # Add Instructor Role

 This role adds an instructor to a course in the Submitty course management system.
 It sets the instructor's username, groups, course, users they are responsible for, first name, last name, email, term they are teaching, user group, and password.
-The only default variables set are the user_group and php_version.

 ## Required Variables

-**Important: All the following values need to be passed as strings.**

 You need to set the following variables in your playbook to ensure the installation proceeds as expected: